 For more information about the Iceland Field School, a recurring multi-level credit-earning course at Concordia University, please contact Kathleen Vaughan:

-Kathleen is the Concordia University Research Chair in Socially Engaged Art and Public Pedagogies, co-director of the Centre for Oral History and Digital Storytelling (COHDS) and Associate Professor of Art Education at Concordia University.
+Kathleen holds the Concordia University Research Chair in Art + Education for Sustainable and Just Futures (2021-26) and is Professor of Art Education at Concordia University.
 Concordia is a 45,000-student comprehensive university in Montreal, Canada.
 In 2018, Concordia was ranked in the top 100 universities in the world to study art and design by the QS World University Ranking by Subject.